‘One Piece’ Episode 903 Features Luffy’s Victory Over Greatest Yokozuna In Wano

 — Toei Animation (@ToeiAnimation) September 21, 2019

 One Piece Episode 903 featured Luffy successfully defeating the self-proclaimed greatest yokozuna in the Land of Wano.
 With his incredible attack, Luffy managed to send Urashima flying up to the mansion of Beast Pirates headliner Holdem.
-Urashima landed exactly where Holdem is and both of them were knocked out unconscious.
+Urashima landed exactly where Holdem was and both of them were knocked out unconscious.

 Before that happened, One Piece Episode 903 showed Holdem torturing Otama.
 Using a huge pincer, Holdem was trying to get something out of Otama’s cheek.
 Otama begged Holdem to stop and promised to give the giant baboon back to them.
 However, Holdem revealed that turning the giant baboon into her pet isn’t the only crime that Otama committed.